swiftlang/swift/docs/DebuggingTheCompiler.rst

 LLDB has powerful capabilities of scripting in python among other languages.
 An often overlooked, but very useful technique is the -s command to lldb.
-This essentially acts as a set of commands that lldb runs each time lldb hits a stopping point.
+This essentially acts as a pseudo-stdin of commands that lldb will read commands from.
+Each time lldb hits a stopping point (i.e. a breakpoint or a crash/assert), it will run the earliest command that has not been run yet.
 As an example of this consider the following script (which without any loss of generality will be called test.lldb):

     env DYLD_INSERT_LIBRARIES=/usr/lib/libgmalloc.dylib
     break set -n swift_getGenericMetadata